We’ve run out of time.

 I’ll try to explain myself.
 If the objective behind your efforts in the past months was, for example, to reduce emissions, did you look carefully at all the solutions that allow you to reach this goal?
 If the common goal is to reduce waste, are we sure that pushing towards electric cars will bring about the desired results?
 This topic was addressed at the 6th International Conference and Exhibition on Automobile and Mechanical Engineering, an important event that took place in Zurich last week.

 Engineer Mr Alfonso Molaro was a guest at the event and held a speech with the title: “One-Shot® Method and low density bio-composite for automotive components“.

 His presentation laid out the solutions that SAPA has been implementing and applying for some time now and that rest on two main ideas:

 Hereafter you will find the video of the presentation, which I am happy to share.

-As a matter of fact, the One-Shot® Method is a production system for car parts that is not only patented pending for being the fastest method in the world but also aims at reducing the number of production phases.
+As a matter of fact, the One-Shot® Method is a production system for car parts that is not only patented for being the fastest method in the world but also aims at reducing the number of production phases.

 What does this imply?